1inch/limit-order-protocol/description.md

 000000000000000000000000e7f1725e7734ce288f8367e1bb143e90bb3f0512
 ```

-The calldata is split into structured parts below to illustrate how it was formed.
+To illustrate how it was formed, here is the calldata above, split into structured parts:

 ```bash
 # Extension offsets (32 bytes)